rescript-lang/rescript-compiler/CONTRIBUTING.md

 ## Contributing to the runtime

-BuckleScript runtime implementation is currently a mix of OCaml and JavaScript.
+BuckleScript runtime implementation is written in pure OCaml with some raw JS code embedded (`jscomp/runtime` directory).
-(`jscomp/runtime` directory).

-The goal is to implement the runtime **purely in OCaml**, and you can help!
+The goal is to implement the runtime **purely in OCaml**.
+This includes removing all existing occurrences of embedded raw JS code as well, and you can help!

 Each new PR should include appropriate testing.